Combodo/CombodoPayumStripe/doc/README.md

 > :fearful: Attention, this solution is not 100% reliable.
 You must complete it with the cron.

-## scheduled task
+## Scheduled task
 (also known as `cron`)

-to activate this method, you must :
+To activate this method, you must :
  - create a command
-   - Symphony users, see this [example](./sylius-example/src/AppBundle/Command/FulfillLostPayments.php) a do not forget to [tag the service](./sylius-example/app/config/payum.yml)
+   - Symfony users, see this [example](./sylius-example/src/AppBundle/Command/FulfillLostPayments.php) a do not forget to [tag the service](./sylius-example/app/config/payum.yml)
  - call it within a cron
-   - Symphony users, this should work for you: `bin/console payum:stripev3:fulfill-lost-payments stripe_checkout_v3 --min_ctime="-3 day"
+   - Symfony users, this should work for you: `bin/console payum:stripev3:fulfill-lost-payments stripe_checkout_v3 --min_ctime="-3 day"
 `
 This solution is more reliable than the two others because in case of a failure, you can re-play it multiple times.
 So your `min_ctime` should be _at least_ twice greater than the cron frequency